+The global market size of electric vehicles is projected to grow to 34,756,000 units by 2030, at a CAGR of 26.8%.
 37% of Norway’s new cars are electric.
-Netherlands saw over 43,000 new plug-in cars purchased in 2015 out of some 449,347 registrations, accounting for nearly a 10% market share.
+The Netherlands saw over 43,000 new plug-in cars purchased in 2015 out of some 449,347 registrations, accounting for nearly a 10% market share.
 India recently announced that it is targeting that every single car sold in the country is electric by the year 2030.

 Evolution of the Electric Vehicle

-There were two turning points which ingrained the penetrability of the EV-
+There were two turning points that ingrained the penetrability of the EV-

 - The launch of the all-new Toyota Prius in Japan in 1997.
 After its global release in the year 2000, it became the world’s first mass-produced EV that amounted to sales of 50,000 vehicles worldwide.